EriherSizac/Inteligencia-artificial/NLP Module Project/README.md

 We are using a pre-trained model from [HuggingFace](https://huggingface.co/) which uses transformers library to create a pipeline and assign a label.
 We have a dataset with x number of movie reviews and we can classify those reviews as possitive or negative.

-## NER (Named Entity Recognition)
+## Ner (Named Entity Recognition)

-This NER model is trained with a ******big****** dataset of tweets.
+This Ner model is trained with a ******big****** dataset of tweets.
 Once the model is trained, some files regarding the performance of the model will be saved in a folder named `resources` and a plot showing the loss of the training data and dev data will be shown.
 You can see the the result of training through the whole dataset in the image below.

 ![NERplot.jpg](NERplot.jpg)